stevemussmann/GTseqTools/README.md

 * If the IFI score column is included, histograms will be produced to show the distribution of IFI scores both before and after filtering.
 * Two plots are produced if the program is used to identify duplicate genotypes:
 	* A histogram showing the distribution of pairwise genotype mismatches among all pairs of individuals.
 	* A quantile-quantile (QQ) plot that shows whether mismatch distribution is normally distributed.
-Duplicated individuals, if any, should be isolated in the lower left corner of the plot, usually with approximately 0-5 mismatching loci.
+Duplicate pairs of individuals, if any, should be represented by the isolated cluster of points in the lower left corner of the plot.
+Duplicated individuals will usually have approximately 0-5 mismatching loci.
 This plot can be used to help identify an appropriate `-T / --dupthresh` threshold (default = 3 mismatching loci).
 See the two examples below:
 <img width="407" height="412" alt="qqplot mismatch" src="https://github.com/user-attachments/assets/99707773-b106-4c41-9668-cf8e64d445da" /><img width="407" height="412" alt="qqplot mismatch" src="https://github.com/user-attachments/assets/6407389f-b33d-4a8e-96cc-3e0dd1617b5d" />

 ## Example Commands